 Experienced Pedestrian Accident Lawyers Who Can Help

 If you are involved in a pedestrian accident, you need a good lawyer on your side.
 The right attorney will help you build a strong case, target at fault parties, and see to it that you get the compensation you deserve.

-Hopkins Law Firm is a Charleston team with over 30 years of experience dealing with pedestrian accidents and personal injury law.
-Their firm is known for treating their clients with a deep sense of care and respect.
-They will fight tirelessly in legal situations to ensure the people they represent get the best possible outcomes.
+The Hopkins Law Firm has a team in Charleston, Georgetown, Pawleys Island, and Myrtle Beach, South Carolina with years of experience dealing with pedestrian accidents and personal injury law.
+Our firm is known for treating their clients with a deep sense of care and respect.
+We will fight tirelessly in legal situations to ensure the people they represent get the best possible outcomes.

 A pedestrian accident can greatly reduce quality of life.
 Do not let at-fault parties get away with it.